ephbaum/elxrBB-tutorial/docs/02-user-authentication-registration.md

 In this lesson, we'll implement user authentication and registration for the elxrBB application using the [Pow library](https://powauth.com/).
 We'll also set up email verification and create a system for generating random usernames.

+The Pow website does a great job extolling the virtues of the Pow system, but let it suffice to say that it does a lot of the hard work for you.

+It's worth noting that you should probably dig in and understand the work that it's doing.
+There's a lot of value in learning to write your own authentication functionality, but this should give us a little bit of a boost in just creating our application since the library claims to be "batteries included" for production out-of-the-box.

+That said, with no idea how this works, I'm about to embark on trying to make this work based on these instructions (that may hail back to the pre-2021 ChatGPT memory cut-off)

 ## Add Pow to elxrBB

+The instructions are prety clear, and can be found [here](https://hexdocs.pm/pow/README.html#installation).

 First, we need to add the Pow library to our `mix.exs` file.
 Open the file and add `{:pow, "~> 1.0"}` to the `deps` function: